 Category 2: $2,500

-The full program price is charitably underwritten by donors and Tuck; the participant fee covers the balance of tuition, materials, accommodations, and most meals.
-Please review our frequently asked questions for more information.
+The full program price (which includes tuition, materials, accommodations, and meals) is charitably underwritten in part by donors and Tuck; the participant fee covers the balance of tuition.

 I wanted to see what the real world offered.
 This program was attractive because it’s not an MBA with a two-year commitment, but an opportunity to get my feet wet and realize what I don’t know.
 It’s kind of scary but also inspiring.